 Product Description jConnect Documentation Contains the Sybase jConnect for JDBC Programmer's Reference.
-Java utilities Includes: • The Cascade Gateway - a gateway that acts as a proxy to provide a path to the database server if it is running on a different host from the Web server. jisql - a graphical Transact-SQL® editor written in Java that replaces SQL Advantage®.
-Ribo - a utility that captures, translates, and displays the Tabular Data Stream (TDS) protocol flowing between a TDS client and a TDS server.
+Java utilities Includes: The Cascade Gateway - a gateway that acts as a proxy to provide a database server if it is running on a different host from the Web ser • Ribo - a utility that captures, translates, and displays the Tabular Data Stream (TDS) protocol flowing between a TDS client and a TDS server.
 ODBC Driver Allows Windows NT client applications to access Adaptive Server data.
 Open Client Provides libraries and utilities for developing any Open Client application.
-XP Server An Open Server application that manages and executes extended stored procedures (ESPs) from within Adaptive Server.
-ESPs provide a method for calling procedural language functions from within Adaptive Server.
+XP Server An Open Server application that manages and executes extended stored (ESPs) from within Adaptive Server.
+ESPs provide a method for calling language functions from within Adaptive Server.
 XP Server is unloaded, by default, when you unload Adaptive Server software from the distribution media.
 Use the srvbuild utility to set up XP Server and to connect XP Server and Adaptive Server through the interfaces file.